kldtz/rb-tree-multi/README.md

     // Delete key 1 with value null, counterpart to tree.insert(1) tree.delete(1)
     ```
 * `find(key, extractor = node => node.value, node = this.root)`: returns array of associated value(s) or `undefined` if the key does not exist.
-Optionally, you can define a custom extractor function that operatores on the node.
+Optionally, you can define a custom extractor function that operates on the node.
     ```javascript
     tree.find(2)
     // Find with custom extractor that returns single value or array of values (possibly ambiguous if you inserted `undefined` values)